-Former Article 17 of L 4540/2018, and now article 55(1) IPA, provide that the responsible authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of reception conditions.
-These conditions must “secure an adequate standard of living for asylum seekers that ensures their subsistence and promotes their physical and mental health, based on the respect of human dignity”.
+Article 59 par.
+1 of the Asylum Code provides that the competent authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of material reception conditions.
+These conditions must ‘secure an adequate standard of living for asylum seekers that ensures their subsistence and protects their physical and mental health, based on the respect of human dignity’.
 As per the same article, the same standard of living is guaranteed for asylum seekers in detention.
 Special care is provided for those with special reception needs.

 Article 235 L 4389/2016.

 Article 29 L. 4659/2020.